Glossary

 What is a Form 8949?

 The Form 8949 allows both you and the IRS to reconcile amounts reported on Form 1099-B with the amounts you report on your income tax return.
-This may include adjustments to the cost basis shown on Form 1099-B to include any amounts reported to you as income on Form W-2.
+This may include adjustments to the cost basis shown on Form 1099-B to include any amounts reported to you as compensation income on Form W-2.

 Information recorded on Form 8949 should be transferred to Form 1040, Schedule D, "Capital Gains and Losses".